 His foreign policy rested on his motto of ‘peace at home and peace in the world’.
 During his presidency, he resolved all foreign issues in a peaceful manner, not once using military might to solve problems.

-The economic policies under his rule helped develop small and large scale businesses.
+The economic policies under his rule helped develop small and large-scale businesses.
 During the Great Depression, he established the Central Bank of the Republic of Turkey, the main purpose of which was to control exchange rates.
-He even supervised the first and second five year economic plan.
+He even supervised the first and second five-year economic plans.

 The Turkish government bestowed upon him several high-profile decorations such as Fifth Class Knight Order of the Medjidie, Silver Imtiyaz Medal, Silver Liakat Medal, Golden Liakat Medal, Second Class Knight Order of Osmanieh, Second Class Knight Order of the Medjidie, Golden Imtiyaz Medal, First Class Knight Order of the Medjidie, Gallipoli Star, Medal of Independence and Murassa Order

-Other countries that honoured him include France’s National Order of the Legion of Honour, Bulgaria’ Commander Grand Cross Order Of Saint Alexander, Germany’s 1st and 2nd Class Iron Cross, Prussia’s 1st Class Order of the Crown Prussia, Afghanistan’s Aluyulala Order of Kingdom of Afghanistan and so on.
+Other countries that honored him include France’s National Order of the Legion of Honour, Bulgaria’s Commander Grand Cross Order Of Saint Alexander, Germany’s 1st and 2nd Class Iron Cross, Prussia’s 1st Class Order of the Crown Prussia, Alüyülala Order of Kingdom of Afghanistan and so on.

-His health deteriorated starting 1937.
-He suffered from serious illness in 1938 while on a trip to Yalova.
-He was diagnosed with cirrhosis of liver.
+His health deteriorated starting in 1937.
+He suffered from a serious illness in 1938 while on a trip to Yalova.
+He was diagnosed with cirrhosis of the liver.